Rolling Sink: Bridging Limited-Horizon Training and Open-Ended Testing in Autoregressive Video Diffusion: Experiments

 The quantitative comparisons between Rolling Sink and SOTA baselines are reported in Tab.~\ref{tab:1min} (1-minute) and Tab.~\ref{tab:5min} (5-minute).
 The corresponding radar charts are shown in Fig.~\ref{fig:radar} for more intuitive presentations.
 On both settings, the proposed Rolling Sink achieves the best average rank and obtains the top scores on most dimensions, reflecting the reduced drift, improved visual quality, and more stable AR rollouts when testing \textit{beyond} the training window.

 While testing on \texttt{VBench-Long}, the \texttt{clip\_length} is set to 2.0 for 1-minute setting and 10.0 for 5-minute.
 We randomly sample 10 prompts per dimension (the prompt lists are provided in \textit{Supp}'s Sec.~\ref{sec:abbr_legend_and_prompt_list}) to form the evaluation suite.
 Originally, each dimension contains 70-100 prompts.
-This prompt suite is only sampled once, then fixed and reused across all quantitative evaluations.
-All these quantitative experiments (including both inference and evaluation) takes about 8 weeks on 16 NVIDIA A40 GPUs.
+This prompt suite is only sampled once, then fixed and reused across all quantitative evaluations (Tab.~\ref{tab:1min},~\ref{tab:5min} and \textit{Supp}'s Tab.~\ref{tab:ll_w_lora}-\ref{tab:sa_5min_sc}).
+All these quantitative experiments (including both inference and evaluation) take about 8 weeks on 16 NVIDIA A40 GPUs.